 How long to keep financial records

-You can't take everything with you, but the following are suggestions about how long you should keep personal finance and investment records on file:
+You can't take everything with you, but you should safely store or electronically scan and save certain essential documents.
+The following are suggestions about how long you should keep personal finance and investment records on file:

 Financial records timeline

 Canceled checks/receipts (alimony, charitable contributions, mortgage interest and retirement plan contributions)

 |Length of time to keep, and why:Seven years|

 - The IRS has three years from your filing date to audit your return if it suspects good-faith errors.

 - The three-year deadline also applies if you discover a mistake in your return and decide to file an amended return to claim a refund.